nuvashrestha/CatCafe/README.md

 Reservation System: Customers can make reservations for specific time slots, with backend validation to prevent overbooking.
 Admin Panel: An admin user (User ID: 100) has access to manage reservations and view information about the resident cats.
 Responsive Design: The website is designed to be compatible across various devices, including desktops, tablets, and smartphones.

 Technologies Used
-Frontend:
-HTML5
-CSS3
-JavaScript
+Frontend: HTML5, CSS3, JavaScript
-Backend:
-PHP
-PostgreSQL
+Backend: PHP, PostgreSQL
-Frameworks & Libraries:
+Frameworks & Libraries: Bootstrap, Tailwind CSS
-Bootstrap
-Tailwind CSS (optional)
-Database:
-PostgreSQL
+Database: PostgreSQL

 Installation
 Clone the Repository:
 bash
 Copy code
 git clone https://github.com/nuvashrestha/CatCafe.git